Mae-Avadiaev/Camgru/README.md

 [gif]

 Client-side form validation was created for better user experience.
-Password is checked for length >= 8 symbols and Password confirm field to match the password.
+Password is checked for length >= 8 symbols and password confirm field is checked to match the password.

 [image]

 ### Optimistic UI and form with immediate submit

-Due to specifics of server side rendering apps "like" and "comment" functions was not so smooth so I implemented optimistic UI to make them more natural and interactive.
+Due to specifics of server side rendering apps, "like" and "comment" functions were not so smooth so I implemented optimistic UI to make them more natural and interactive.

 [gif]

-To gain more natural feeling of switching the mail settings I made this inputs submit immediately.
+To gain more natural feeling of switching the mail settings, I made this inputs submit immediately.

 [gif]